Definition/General

 Screening:

--No specific screening
+-No routine screening available

--Staging by CT/PET scans
+-Staging with CT/PET scans

 -Bone marrow biopsy if indicated

--Lumbar puncture for high-risk cases.
+-Lumbar puncture for high-risk CNS involvement

 Master DLBCL Pathology with RxDx